 Data quality controls

-Contracts & field-level checks
+Contracts and field-level checks

 - NOT NULL on keys and timestamps.